Kiroshi-k/Kiroshi-k/README.md

 ### 🔭 Projects I'm working on:
 - Building a 2D game using **Unity**
-- A quest called "National Aviation University" 😢
+- A quest called "Kyiv Aviation Institute" 😢

 ---